malunaridev/Challenges-iCodeThis-01-to-10/4-leaderboard/README.md

 ![What I have learned](./assets/Readme-files/Readme-What-I-have-learned.png)

-It was my frist time using tables like this, and algo first time using pseudoelements!
+It was my first time using tables like this, and algo first time using pseudoelements!
 I was expecting something bad at the end, but I was surprised when it actually worked out really well!
 I learned about <code>tr:not(:first-child):hover</code>, for example, it was totally new to me.
 I needed a hover that works for every row, except the first one, and I found and studied this selector.
 It was really fun!

 <br />
 <br />